The registers of Rust

 One vision of the design of Rust I held that I tried to express to others before I stopped working on it, but seem to have failed to evangelize well enough, is that a coherent but incomplete design around control-flow effects has somewhat naturally emerged.
 This is not a general “effect system” but is specifically a pattern of language and library support for a set of common control-flow sequences that appear over and over again in user code.
 There are three effects I am talking about in particular:

-1. Fallibility: The procedure may short-circuit in some error cases.
-This is supported by the Result and Option types and the ? operator.
+- Fallibility: The procedure may short-circuit in some error cases.
+This is supported by the

-3. Iteration: The procedure may repeatedly operate over values in sequence.
-This is supported by the Iterator trait and the for loop operator.
+operators. - Iteration: The procedure may repeatedly operate over values in sequence.
+This is supported by

 A number of things obscure and complicate the analogization of these patterns of use for these three control-flow effects in Rust, but the biggest problem is that Rust’s support for these are incomplete portions of the full pattern, and so the analogy is missing something, like trying to translate two overlapping but incomplete fragments of an ancient text.